On the structure and the joint spectrum of a pair of commuting isometries

-He, Qin and Yang in \cite{Yang} characterize $(V_1, V_2)$ with defect positive, negative or zero defect.
-They also give examples (Examples 6.3, 6.4 and 6.5 in \cite{Yang}).
-We provide complete structure based on {\em fundamental pairs of isometries consisting of multiplication operators}.
-These are fundamental in the sense that in each case the sign of the defect operator is dictated by the fundamental pair alone.
-The joint spectra of such fundamental pairs and hence of the pair of isometries considered, are computed.

-The topic of commuting isometries has been vigorously pursued in the last two decades, see \cite{A-K-M, B-D-F, Burdak, BKPS, BKS, Kosiek, Sarkar, Popovici, Slocinski} and the references therein.
+The topic of commuting isometries has been vigorously pursued in the last two decades, see \cite{A-K-M, B-D-F, Burdak, BKPS, BKS,GG, Kosiek, Sarkar, Popovici I, Popovici, Slocinski} and the references therein.
 In \cite{BKS} and \cite{BKPS}, the novel idea of using graphs has led to a clear understanding of structures.